Dewalt DXGNR4000 - 4000/5000W Portable Generator

 Price comparison

-As you can see from this interactive chart, when compared to other 3500-4500W generators, the Dewalt DXGNR4000 is on the average side of the price range.
+As you can see from these interactive charts, when compared to other 3500-4500W generators, the Dewalt DXGNR4000 is on the cheap side of the price range.

 The bottom line